When building a mobile app, it's important to ask yourself a few questions.

 Does your app need to save anything specific to users?
 Does the app need to display dynamic data based on user behavior?
 Should the app authenticate a user or have admin-driven configuration functionality?
 If the answer to any of the above questions is yes, then most likely you will need to have a back-end application programming interface (API) to access back-end resources for your mobile app.
 Almost all back-end architectures follow the MVC pattern of model, view, controller.

 Let's overview the basics of putting together the back end of a mobile app.

 What does the back end include?

-A traditional back-end architecture includes an application server, web server and a database at the core.
-If it's a growth-oriented architecture, it could also have a load balancer and a host of service integrations such as email notifications, push notifications and queuing services.
+A traditional back-end architecture includes an application server, a web server and a database at the core.
+If it's a growth-oriented architecture, it could also have a load balancer and a host of service integrations such as email notifications, push notifications, and queuing services.
 The needs of the back end depend on your business and the type of functionality you want from the app.

 What exactly is back-end technology?

 A dynamic application needs data synchronization across platforms, as well as data storage capabilities, the ability to send notification messages and the capacity to support different HTTP methods.
 The back end of the application determines the extent of these capabilities and helps you manage them.

 How do you handle security for the back end of APIs?